dalguete/docker/README.md

 Notes for derived containers
 ----------------------------
 * Change users pass to protect access to your cointainer (use RUN commands in dockerfiles).
+Removing the user here created would be a great idea.

 * When running the container set 'hostname' to a meaninful value, and docker 'name' too (to easily find it).
 If necessary, inside container run 'sudo dpkg-reconfigure postfix', so email can be sent sucessfully (NOTE: don't forget to deal with port handling (container and/or host) so the container can send (and maybe receive) emails).